dr-squatch/lib/README.md

 - When referencing this library in your `package.json`, remember to specify the exact version you want that currently works for your use case.
 - Make sure to include the `env vars` that this library would need, in the project you're using this library in.
+- If attempting to create test cases and run from local repository, add a .env file with corresponding credentials

 ### Testing